-I just finished my annual session with Fiona Franslam, my psychic.
-This year’s one-hour-in-person session was quite revealing…..
+I just finished my yearly sit-down with Fiona Franslam, who’s my favorite psychic.
+This year’s one-hour-in-person session focusing on “the top franchises for 2019” was quite revealing…

-(Disclosure; Fiona sometimes serves as my part-time virtual assistant.
-All I have to do is think of her, and she appears.
+(Disclosure: Fiona sometimes serves as my part-time virtual assistant.
+All I have to do is think of her, and she magically appears.
 It’s a little thing we have.)

-Now that I’ve satisfied all of the FTC requirements for a post like this, it’s time to get serious.
+Now that I’ve satisfied all of the FTC’s disclosure requirements for a post on the best franchises for 2019, it’s time to get serious.

 The first question you probably have is this one;

 “Joel, where did you come up with #467?”